 What's the Great All-American Movie?

-I asked that question yesterday on Facebook and got more than 30 responses.
-These were the movies with more than one vote.
+I asked that question yesterday on Facebook and got more than 50 responses.
+These were the movies with more than three votes.

 Give me your tired, your poor, your huddled masses: